 While we do not offer a formal financial aid package at this time, students who need financial assistance may submit a request for financial aid, a two page personal statement on why they are passionate about studying law, and a teacher recommendation.
 These essays should be submitted to Professor Eldridge via email upon acceptance to the program.

 How to Apply

-Application deadline for early decision is March 1.
-Early decision acceptances will be sent out by March 15.
-To hold your early decision seat, you must submit a non-refundable $200 deposit by March 31.
+- To hold your early decision seat, you must submit a non-refundable $200 deposit by March 1.

 - Decisions will be sent out by April 15.

 - Regular application seats must be secured with a non-refundable $200 deposit by April 30.

 - Full payment is due by May 1.